The Pauli-Villars regularised free energy of Dirac's vacuum in purely magnetic fields

 In the non-perturbative physical examples above, the fields exist in a thermal bath or in some non-equilibrium background which is very different from the vacuum.
 For this reason, the study of finite temperature effects in quantum field theory attracted the interest of many physicists in the past decades.
 In particular, several authors \cite{KirLin-1972-PLB, Wei-1974-PRD, DolJac-1974-PRD} considered what happens when a system of elementary particles described by a quantum field theory is heated.
 They found that symmetries which are spontaneously broken at zero temperature (such as those of the weak interactions) may be restored at sufficiently high temperatures, and calculated the critical temperature at which such a restoration takes place.
 To do this kind of calculation, one needs to know the Feynman rules for a field theory at finite temperature.
 For a non-gauge theory, these rules can be derived using well known methods \cite{FetWal-1971-book}.
 However, for a gauge theory, a more powerful technique is needed to cope with several new problems that arise \cite{Ber-1974-PRD}.
-In any case, the Feynman rules at finite temperature $T$ consists in the zero temperature rules with the following formal replacements:
+In any case, the Feynman rules at finite temperature $T$ are strictly related to the Kubo-Martin-Schwinger (KMS) condition (see \cref{stat:KMS-condition}) and consist in the zero temperature rules with the following formal replacements:

 where $\beta=1/T$ and